studiopress/genesis-simple-hooks/readme.txt

 === Plugin Name ===
-Contributors: nathanrice
+Contributors: nathanrice, studiopress
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5553118
 Tags: hooks, genesis, genesiswp, studiopress
 Requires at least: 2.9
 Tested up to: 2.9.2
-Stable tag: 0.9
+Stable tag: 1.2

 This plugin creates a new Genesis settings page that allows you to insert code (HTML, Shortcodes, and PHP), and attach it to any of the 50+ action hooks throughout the Genesis Theme Framework, from StudioPress.